LeoCalbi/SABC/README.md

 The implemented methods are supposed to work for unconstrained non-linear minimization problems.\
 You can check the convergence properties of each of the algorithms in their corresponding reference paper.

+We slightly changed two conditions w.r.t the original `SABC` algorithm:

+1. Stopping criteria: The `ABC` algorithm will stop if it reaches the maximum number of iterations or when a solution does not get improved after a given number of iterations
+2. Scout bees stage: In the `SABC` implementation, the scout bees stage looks for a new solution when the `Nelder-Mead` algorithm does not improve the best solution among the current ones

 ## Installation

 This project was written and tested with `Python 3.7`, so make sure that you have it installed on your system.\